onep/juan-pablo-villegas/content/artwork/velas.md

 type = ""

 +++
 Mirrors are the first photos.
+Velas is a series of silver nitrate mirrors on colored glass.

 ![](/uploads/2020/06/23/juan-pablo-villegas-3h.jpg)